All Episodes

 If you look at the statistics, the way the preseason has gone, it's rarely ever affected us in a game.

-But you know, when the fantasy football numbers need to be what they need to be, then the league needs to do what it needs to do to get it done, you know, and this is a money-driven league.
+But, you know, when the fantasy football numbers need to be what they need to be, then the league needs to do what it needs to do to get it done.

 Richard Sherman is saying that the rules changes are for because the number of fans playing fantasy football is growing exponentially at geometric proportions.

-And that fan group consists of a lot of people are not even football fans, but they understand following a player and points.
+And that fan group consists of a lot of people who are not even football fans, but they understand following a player and points.

 They might not know what a cover two Tampa 2 defense is.

-They might not know what a double rollover zone is, but they can draft players and they can follow points being scored.
+But they can draft players and they can follow points being scored.

 And fantasy football players don't care about teams.